 Every ambitious architect and engineer must understand these architectural concepts and master how to develop them.
 These ideas, which are supported by examples, definitions, and information on current trends, serve as the basis for effective design initiatives.

 Young professionals have the ability to influence a more sustainable, user-centric, and exciting built environment as they accept the flexibility of ideas and explore new territories.
-Through the prism of architectural ideas, aspiring architects and engineers may bring their own visions to life and have a lasting effect on the world.
+Through the prism of architectural design, aspiring architects and engineers may bring their own visions to life and have a lasting effect on the world.